 5 tips to ensure that your web store is prepared for the Christmas season

 Do you run a web store?
-Then, the most crucial period of 2015 is coming: the Christmas season!
+Then, the most crucial period of the year is coming: the Christmas season!
 With more special offers, which also means more visitors.
 But there is a chance that your website becomes a victim of its own success.
 It may load much too slowly, or eventually crash due to heavy traffic.
 These 5 tips will help your website get through this hard time with flying colours.

 1. Use smart caching techniques

 Caching makes your website pages load faster.
 Put simply, this technique is used “behind the screens” in order to process data (and thus visitors on your site) faster.
 In short: it makes your website “Christmas season proof”.
 This is not insignificant, because without caching, your server may crash due to the huge number of visitors on your e-store.
 Fortunately, your hosting partner can help you benefit from advanced caching technologies such as Varnish, Redis and Memcached.

 However, not every page on your website can be cached just like that: things can get much more complicated when it comes to caching pages in the payment process used on your web store.
 In addition, a page can load slowly for a variety of reasons.
 This is why it might be a good idea to simulate the performance of your website in time, so that you can find the cause of the problem.